-Hostels are going to be the cheapest choice for accommodation in Hawaii.
+Hostels are going to be the cheapest choice of accommodation in Hawaii.

 - My Hawaii Hostel – You’ll find all your hostel requirements here: self-catering facilities, free coffee/tea, a social atmosphere, and friendly staff.

-- The Northshore Hostel Maui – If you’re trying to keep your trip to Maui cost down, this hostel offers free breakfast, free airport transfer, and self-catering facilities.
+- The Northshore Hostel Maui – If you’re trying to keep your trip to Maui cost down, this hostel offers free breakfast (perfect for budegt travellers), free airport transfer, and self-catering facilities.

 - Polynesian Hostel Beach Club Waikiki – At this hostel, you can take advantage of the laid-back Hawaiian lifestyle.
-You’ll right next to the beach and have access to free snorkel gear (if you find Nemo, let us know!).
+It’s located right next to the beach and you have access to free snorkel gear (if you find Nemo, let us know!).

 Airbnbs in Hawaii

-If you’re traveling with a group, you’ll split the price of accommodation.
+If you’re traveling with a group, just split the bill at the end of your stay.
 This could actually end up saving you and your friends a lot of money.

-A budget Airbnb in Hawaii will cost between about $55 – $85 a night, plus the service and cleaning fee.
-Here are three options that are on the cheaper side.
+A budget Airbnb in Hawaii will cost between about $55 – $85 a night.
+Here are three options that are on the cheaper side: